qmk/qmk_firmware/keyboards/s60-x/readme.md

     └─────┴─────┴─────┴─────┴─────┴─────┴─────┴─────┴─────┴─────┴─────┴─────┴─────┴─────┴─────┘

-### 8  Custom
+### 8  [Custom](keymaps/custom/keymap.c]
-The custom keymap - [keymap_custom.c](keymap_custom.c) - is where I tested all the switches, not being concerned with a specific layout or layers.
+The custom keymap is where I tested all the switches, not being concerned with a specific layout or layers.
 It's a plain layout option with the extra keys used on ISO & HHKB layouts being assigned some other keys.

 #### 8.0 Default layer
     ┌─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┐